cockroachdb/docs/v21.2/ui-transactions-page.md

 You can search for transactions using the search field or using the date field.
 To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

-## Clear transaction statistics
+## Transaction statistics

-Transaction statistics are aggregated once an hour and organized by start time.
+Transaction statistics are aggregated once an hour and organized by [Interval Start Time](#transactions-table).
 Statistics between two hourly intervals belong to the nearest hour rounded down.
 For example, a transaction execution ending at 1:50 would have its statistics aggregated in the 1:00 interval start time.

 To clear the statistics, click **clear SQL stats**.
-This resets SQL stats on the [Statements](ui-statements-page.html) and Transactions pages and [`crdb_internal`](crdb-internal.html) tables.
+This resets SQL statistics on the [Statements](ui-statements-page.html) and Transactions pages and [`crdb_internal`](crdb-internal.html) tables.

 ## Filter by transaction latency